MicrosoftDocs/power-automate-docs/articles/api-connector-overview.md

 This process validates the functionality of your connector in Flow and PowerApps, and checks for technical and content compliance.

-[Learn more](api-connector-submission.md) about the process to submit your custom connector for publishing.
+[Learn more](api-connector-submission.md) about the process to submit your custom connector for certification and publishing.

 ## Support